ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 Imagine a single line drawn on a map.
 That line, a school attendance boundary, prescribes more than just where a child goes to school.
 It shapes their friendships, influences their family's home value, and defines the very fabric of their neighborhood.
 Redrawing those lines, then, is a task with far-reaching consequences that require balancing data and human impact.

 In this post, I'll walk you through how our district used data science and geospatial analysis to redraw school boundaries during a challenging consolidation process.
-You'll learn about the custom GIS tools we built to visualize and manipulate geographic data, how we used DuckDB to power sophisticated boundary analysis, the challenges of balancing algorithmic optimization with community needs, and practical lessons for data-driven decision making in education policy.
+You'll learn about the custom GIS tools we built to visualize and manipulate geographic data, how we used DuckDB to power sophisticated boundary analysis, the challenges of balancing algorithmic optimization with community needs, and practical lessons for data-driven decisions-making in educational policy.

 Along the way, I'll share both technical insights and the human considerations that ultimately guided our process.